databrary/presentations/crd/crd_notes.md

 - Continue engagement with researchers (user experience testing)
 - Build, enhance, and improve based on continued interaction with researchers.
 - Ongoing sheer curation is informed by strategic post hoc curation and ingest interventions (a researcher has a bulk upload or bulk edit - or has some encoded data that they themselves aren't able to add themselves without considerable effort, e.g. data from video coding software) - curation-upload-as-you-go is a feedback feedback loop.
+- How difficult is it for information specialists to work in a science they are unfamiliar with? (sheer_curation_full) - what we needed more of was domain experts that could help interpret what these researchers are doing.